DeLucca990/homescript_language/home_script_interpreter/README.md

 A Kotlin-based interpreter for the HomeScript automation language.
 This tool parses and executes event-driven scripts defined in the HomeScript DSL, printing conditions and actions to the console.

+__Note__: Although the long-term goal is to integrate this interpreter into an Android application, the current implementation runs only in the terminal environment and prints output to the console.

 ## Features

 * **Rule Parsing**: Supports `Rule` statements with event conditions and optional time restrictions.